-REVIEWED: January 2018, January 2019, January 2020, August 2020, May 2021, May 2022

-Student Resources for Distance Education Students

-POLICY: Student Resources for Distance Education Students

-PURPOSE: To ensure that students in distance education courses have the same accessibility to student resources as those who are attending classes on campus PROCEDURE: Student Resources for Distance Education Students
+MSN POLICY NO. 500-31 POLICY NAME: Student Resources for Distance Education Students SUBJECT: Student Resources for Distance Education Students EFFECTIVE DATE: January 2018 POLICY HISTORY REVIEWED DATE January 2018, January 2019, January 2020, August 20 20, May 2021, May 2022, May 2023 REVISED DATE January 2020, August 2020, May 2021 PURPOSE To ensure that students in distance education courses have the same accessibility to student resources as those who are attending classes on campus.